Wiki · Concept · Last reviewed June 23, 2026

 Algorithmic Impact Assessments

-Algorithmic impact assessments are structured reviews used to identify, document, mitigate, and disclose risks from automated decision systems before or during deployment.
+Algorithmic impact assessments are deployment-specific reviews used to decide whether automated decision systems should be built, procured, deployed, constrained, monitored, or refused.

 Definition

-Automated systems can affect benefits, immigration, education, hiring, policing, credit, health, housing, content distribution, public services, and workplace discipline.
-These systems often appear technical while making institutional choices about classification, priority, suspicion, eligibility, and risk.
+AIAs matter most when automated systems influence consequential decisions: benefits, immigration, education, hiring, workplace discipline, policing, credit, housing, insurance, healthcare, public services, border control, content distribution, and access to essential infrastructure.
+These systems often appear technical while making institutional choices about classification, priority, suspicion, eligibility, entitlement, and risk.

 What They Assess

 Decision context.
-What process or decision will the system influence, and how much discretion will remain with humans?
+What process or decision will the system influence, and how much discretion, if any, will remain with humans?

 Affected people.
 Which individuals or groups may be affected, including people indirectly affected by triage, surveillance, ranking, exclusion, or error?